 The stockholders will be asked to ratify all resolutions of the Board of Directors, Board Committees, and acts of Management adopted during the period covering 01 January 2013 up to the date of this meeting.
-These include, among others, the appointment of officers in the corporation, opening and maintenance of bank accounts and other bank transactions, approval and issuance of financial statements, declaration of cash dividend, subscription to new shares of Touch Solutions, Inc. (now Emperador Inc.) and sale of shares in Emperador Distillers, Inc., sale of shares in Global-Estate Resorts, Inc. to Megaworld Corporation, purchase of shares making a corporation a subsidiary, appointment of proxies and nominees, designation of authorized contract signatories and representatives, appointment of attorneys-in-fact, and other similar activities of the Company.
+These include, among others, the appointment of officers in the corporation, opening and maintenance of bank accounts and other bank transactions, approval and issuance of financial statements, declaration of cash dividend, subscription to new shares of Touch Solutions, Inc. (now Emperador Inc.) and sale of shares in Emperador Distillers, Inc., sale of shares in Global-Estate Resorts, Inc. to Megaworld Corporation and purchase of shares in Travellers International Hotel Group, Inc. from Megaworld Corporation, purchase of shares making a corporation a subsidiary, appointment of proxies and nominees, designation of authorized contract signatories and representatives, appointment of attorneys-in-fact, and other similar activities of the Company.